-Canon 77D versus Canon SL2
+Canon 77D vs SL2

-The Canon EOS 77D and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were officially introduced, respectively, in February 2017 and June 2017.
+The Canon EOS 77D and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were announced, respectively, in February 2017 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.

-Body comparison: Canon 77D vs Canon SL2
+Body comparison: Canon 77D vs SL2

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is notably smaller (13 percent) than the Canon 77D.
 Moreover, the SL2 is markedly lighter (16 percent) than the 77D.
 In this context, it is worth noting that neither the 77D nor the SL2 are weather-sealed.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
+The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Canon 77D»||5.2 in||3.9 in||3.0 in||19.0 oz||600||n||Feb 2017||899||Canon 77D|

 |Canon SL2«||4.8 in||3.7 in||2.8 in||16.0 oz||650||n||Jun 2017||549||-||Canon SL2|

 |Canon T7« »||5.1 in||4.0 in||3.1 in||16.8 oz||500||n||Feb 2018||449||Canon T7|

 |Canon T7i« »||5.2 in||3.9 in||3.0 in||18.8 oz||600||n||Feb 2017||749||Canon T7i|

 |Canon M5« »||4.6 in||3.5 in||2.4 in||15.1 oz||295||n||Sep 2016||979||Canon M5|

 |Canon T6« »||5.1 in||4.0 in||3.1 in||17.1 oz||500||n||Mar 2016||449||-||Canon T6|

 |Canon T6i« »||5.2 in||4.0 in||3.1 in||19.6 oz||440||n||Feb 2015||749||-||Canon T6i|

 |Canon T6s« »||5.2 in||4.0 in||3.1 in||19.9 oz||440||n||Feb 2015||649||-||Canon T6s|

 |Canon T4i« »||5.2 in||3.9 in||3.1 in||20.3 oz||440||n||Jun 2012||849||-||Canon T4i|

-Sensor comparison: Canon 77D vs Canon SL2
+Sensor comparison: Canon 77D vs SL2

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.